OWASP/owasp-mastg/tools/ios/MASTG-TOOL-0126.md

 source: https://libimobiledevice.org/
 ---

 The libimobiledevice suite is cross-platform protocol library for interacting with iOS devices.
-The different libraries can be compiled into binaries for direct interaction with iOS devices from the commandline.
+The different libraries can be compiled into binaries for direct interaction with iOS devices from the command line.

 !!! warning